LizardByte/.github/CONTRIBUTING.md

 - Code refactoring suggestions that you carefully review and understand

 #### Unacceptable AI Usage
+- AI generation of PR description/summary, use our standard PR template
 - Submitting code you don't fully understand
 - Generating entire features or components without significant human oversight
 - Using AI to create code without properly testing it